 Did any of the above sound familiar?
 Maybe you have a similar trip planned?
 For information on Aviva Travel Insurance to suit any kind of trip, you can click here or you can give us a call on 1800 940 515, Monday to Friday, 9am to 5pm.

-Travel Insurance is arranged by Aviva Direct Ireland Limited and is underwritten by Chubb European Group Limited.
-Chubb European Group Limited trading as Chubb and Combined Insurance, is authorised & regulated by the Prudential Regulation Authority in the United Kingdom and is regulated by the Central Bank of Ireland for conduct of business rules.
-Registered in Ireland No. 904967 at 5 George's Dock, Dublin 1.
-Chubb European Group Limited (company number 1112892) is registered in England and Wales with registered offices at 100 Leadenhall Street, London EC3A 3BP.
+Travel Insurance is arranged by Aviva Direct Ireland Limited and underwritten by Chubb European Group SE.
+Chubb European Group SE trading as Chubb, Chubb Bermuda International and Combined Insurance, is authorised & regulated by the Prudential Regulation Authority in the United Kingdom and is regulated by the Central Bank of Ireland for conduct of business rules.